Grand Ole Opry (film)

 Grand Ole Opry is a 1940 American comedy film directed by Frank McDonald and written by Dorrell McGowan and Stuart E. McGowan.
 The film stars the vaudeville comedy troupe the Weaver Brothers and Elviry, with Lois Ranson, Allan Lane and Henry Kolker.
 The film was released on June 25, 1940, by Republic Pictures.

 The story embraces neither the Grand Ole Opry building nor is it mentioned in the film: the only connection is a number of Grand Ole Opry regulars appearing in the film.

 Plot

 The film starts with the governor wandering into a duck hunt and getting killed.

 The plot then revolves around a campaign to elect a new governor, candidates focussing upon a proposed Farmer's Bill.

 The campaign speeches (and songs) are broadcast on the XYZ radio channel.

 Candidates are disrupted by singing on a constant basis.
-Weaver proves the popular choice as he opts for Grand Ole Oprey as the music of his campaign.
+Weaver proves the popular choice as he opts for Grand Ole Opry as the music of his campaign.